naftaliharris/lazysort/README.md

     insecure and seeded from system time, so an (ambitious) attacker could reverse engineer the random number generator and feed LazySorted pathological lists that make it run in O(n^2) time.
-4. Sorting entire lists: The builtin sorted(.) is *very* impressively designed and implemented.
+4. Sorting entire lists: The builtin `sorted(...)` is *very* impressively designed and implemented.
 It also has the advantage of running faster than O(n log n) on lists with partial structure.

 **How does lazysorted work at scale?**